-Surgery is the main treatment for small bowel cancer.
 Your doctors will explain the aim of the operation to you before your surgery.
-They can answer any questions you have.
+They will try to answer any questions you have.

 The type of operation you have depends on:

 During the operation, the surgeon will usually remove all the cancer and some surrounding healthy tissue.
-But if the cancer is affecting tissue or organs nearby, the surgeon may also need to remove part of the stomach, part of the colon, the gall bladder or some lymph nodes.
+But if the cancer is affecting tissue or organs nearby, the surgeon may also need to remove part or all of the stomach or colon.
+They may also have to remove the gall bladder, pancreas or some of your lymph nodes.

 The stoma is usually temporary.
-People with a temporary stoma will have a second, smaller operation a few months later to close the stoma and re-join the bowel.
-This operation is called a stoma reversal.
+People with a temporary stoma will have a second, smaller operation a few months later.
+This second operation is to close the stoma and re-join the bowel.
+It is called a stoma reversal.

+Being told you need a stoma can be distressing.
+Most people find they get used to the stoma over time.
 The stoma care nurse at the hospital will help you look after the stoma for the first few days.
 They can give you support and information on caring for your stoma when you go home.
-Our cancer support specialists can give you more information about having an ileostomy.
+Our cancer support specialists can give you more information about having a stoma.

-If the cancer is large and has caused a narrowing or blockage in the small bowel, it may cause tummy pain and vomiting.
-This needs to be treated urgently.
+If the cancer is large, it can cause a narrowing or blockage in the small bowel, called a bowel obstruction.
+It may cause tummy pain and vomiting and needs to be treated urgently.

-After a major operation, you may have to stay in an intensive-care ward for a couple of days.
-Then you can move back to a general ward.
+After a major operation, you may have to stay in an intensive care or high dependency unit for a couple of days.
+When you are well enough, you can move back to a general ward.

 When part of the small bowel has been removed or bypassed, you may need to have a special diet, supplements or medicines.
-This will depend on the type of surgery.
 This may help you digest and absorb food.
+It will depend on the type of surgery you have had.
 Your doctor or nurse will explain this to you.